Bukola-Testimony/AltSchool-Cloud-Exercices/week1/week1.md

 # AltSchool-Cloud-Exercices-Week-1
 > <img src= "https://github.com/Bukola-Testimony/AltSchool-Cloud-Exercices/blob/main/cloud3.JPG" alt="cloud Engineering image">

-This is the beginning of my journey in Altschool cloud Engineering track second semester.
-I am excited and pumped up to begin this exciting journey into the cloud.

 - [Back to first page-Introduction](https://github.com/Bukola-Testimony/AltSchool-Cloud-Exercices#readme)
 - [Overview](#overview)
 - [What I learned](#what-i-learned)